 There are a few reasons why recipients may not see the poll in their email message and, instead, receive a link to the poll, which will direct them to vote in a browser.

-- Sometimes the poll may be too lengthy (e.g. title is too long or there are too many options).
+- Sometimes the poll may be too lengthy (e.g., the title is too long or there are too many options).

 - You’re signed in with your Microsoft work or school account and sent your poll to people outside of your organization.